koide3/hdl_graph_slam/README.md

 <img src="imgs/hdl_400_points.png" height="256pix" /> <img src="imgs/hdl_400_graph.png" height="256pix" />

-## Example with GPS feature
+## Example with GPS
 Ford Campus Vision and Lidar Data Set <a href="http://robots.engin.umich.edu/SoftwareData/Ford">[URL]</a>.

 The following script converts the Ford Lidar Dataset to a rosbag and plays it.
-In this example, ***hdl_graph_slam*** utilized the GPS data to correct the pose graph.
+In this example, ***hdl_graph_slam*** utilizes the GPS data to correct the pose graph.

 ```bash
 cd IJRR-Dataset-2